Register Login

 Using the report /SDF/RSORAVSE, you can determine the wait events accumulated hour by hour for past periods.
 It makes sense, in this case, to display the "Idle Events" using the button "Without Idle Events".
 Double-click on the day to get the statistics in hours.

 The report /SDF/RSORAVSH must be scheduled hourly for the data to be collected on an hourly basis.
 With earlier releases/patches, the reports were still called RSORAVSE and RSORAVSH.
-Refer also to Notes 549298, 560475 and 564446 for information about these reports.
+Refer to SAP Document 549298, 560475 and 564446 for information about these reports.

-The bug described in Note 607415 can result in incorrect average values in RSORAVSE.
+The bug described in SAP Document 607415 can result in incorrect average values in RSORAVSE.
 Implement the correction instructions or a relevant Support Package to eliminate the problem.

 As of Oracle 10g, you can use V$ACTIVE_SESSION_HISTORY to display historical data of active sessions.
 Each second, the system checks whether a session is currently active (that is, it is waiting for a non-idle wait event or is consuming CPU).
 If it is active, an entry is created in V$ACTIVE_SESSION_HISTORY.
 Use the following command to obtain the last 20 activities of a session <sid>, including the respective SQL statement: